 Welcome to the Blind and Visually Impaired – Orientation and Mobility (Advanced Certificate) program home page.
 Use this page as a guide to the Blind and Visually Impaired – Orientation and Mobility (Advanced Certificate) program from acceptance to graduation.

-This post-master’s, advanced certificate program is designed to prepare certified Teachers of Students with Visual Impairments and/or Vision Rehabilitation Teachers (VRT) who have Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP) certification to become Certified Orientation & Mobility Specialists (COMS).
+This post-master’s, advanced certificate program is designed to prepare certified Teachers of Students with Visual Impairments and/or Vision Rehabilitation Teachers (VRT) who have Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP) certification to become Certified Orientation and Mobility Specialists (COMS).

-Newly Accepted Students: Getting Started
+Newly Accepted Students

 Welcome to the School of Education!
 Visit the Newly Accepted Students page for a checklist to get you started at Hunter College.

 If at any point you need support, please reach out to our New Student Liaison at email@example.com or make an appointment.

 Students will attend three orientations to cover all the information needed to start your program:

 See “Program Related Events” for details about upcoming sessions.

 Financing Your Degree